MCMarcusAntony/iBOLIT-2/readme.md

 - Logic probe included on Top three pin connector.
 - Lighting and acoustic signals to identify HIGH and LOW status.

-Code analisys (not properly working yet):
+Code analisys tools (not properly working yet):
-- Stop/Go switch to stop MSX cpu.
+- Stop/Go switch the cpu to stop procesing opcodes.
-- Step pushbutton to run just an opcode each step.
+- Step pushbutton to run just an opcode each time.

 Development based on Steve Ciarcia design:
 ![byoc-figure-4-5](/iBolit-ngo-kicad/byoc-figure-4-5.png)